Robinette History, Family Crest & Coats of Arms

 - Lloyd Mileham Robinette (1881-1951), American politician, Member of Virginia State Senate, 1950

-- John H. Robinette, American Democrat politician, Delegate to Democratic National Convention from Maryland, 1916
+- John H. Robinette, American Democratic Party politician, Delegate to Democratic National Convention from Maryland, 1916

 - Eva Robinette, American Republican politician, Delegate to Republican National Convention from Arizona, 1936